Q: Where is Northern Illinois University?

 A: Due to the nature of these camps being academic, we require a teacher recommendation to determine the academic interest of the camper.
 Contact information for a teacher should be provided and our office will reach out to them.
 It does not have to be a current teacher, but they shoul dhave taught the student within the last two years.
 The recommendaton cannot come from a parent.

 A: Yes, the camp fees cover food, lodging, instruction, and all camp materials.
 Campers may want to bring snacks and money for souvenirs during the week.

 Q: Are discounts available?

-A: We have an early bird registration discount of $30 if you apply before June 1.
+A: We have an early bird registration discount of $50 if you apply before each camp deadline.
+Deadlines vary by camp.
 In addition we also provide a $25 discount for multi-camper families, multi-camps, returning campers, and NIU employees.

 Q: Are there payment plans or is full payment required at the time of application?